vrusinov/gmsite/posts/2020/setting-up-single-node-ceph-cluster-for-kubernetes.md

 Modern versions of Ceph use ["Bluestore"](https://ceph.io/community/new-luminous-bluestore/) as a storage engine.
 Bluestore works on top of raw block devices, so for this installation I'd leave small SSD for a system, will use part of the second HDD, and will use entire USB-HDD for Ceph.

-## Defining and creating a cluster.

-Prepare the host:
+LVM2 must be still installed:

 ```bash
 sudo dnf install lvm2
 ```

-Now it's time to deploy manifests which will create basic Ceph cluster.
-These will run components of Ceph: manager, monitor, OSD and several others.
-OSD is probably the most interesting one - they do the actual interaction with storage devices, and there will be one per device.
+Next, it was necessary to deploy manifests to create a basic Ceph cluster.
+These run components of Ceph: manager, monitor, OSD and several others.
+OSDs are probably the most interesting component - they do the actual interaction with storage devices, and there will be one per device.

 Since I used non-standard Ceph setup with just two devices I had to tweak sample manifests quite a bit.
 Here's `cluster.yaml`: